 The rights of individuals to access, change or move their information are limited, as we need to manage information in specific ways in order for the research we carry out to be reliable and accurate.
 Individuals involved in any study we conduct do however, have the right to withdraw from the study.
 If this happens we will keep the information that we have already obtained.
 To safeguard an individual’s rights, we will use the minimum personally-identifiable information possible.

 The individuals whose data we hold have the right to complain.
 If you are one of those individuals and you wish to raise a complaint about how we have handled your personal data, you can contact our Data Protection Officer, email@example.com who will investigate the matter.
-If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO).

 If you would like to contact us directly for more information about how we use and protect data collected for research conducted at the NPEU, please email Professor Jenny Kurinczuk, Director, National Perinatal Epidemiology Unit at: firstname.lastname@example.org